Routing protocols in networking and its types.

 What are the types of routing protocols?

-At a very broad level, basically, there are two types of routing protocols, Static and Dynamic.
-In static as the name suggests that is fixed.
+As the name implies, static refers to something that is fixed.
 It is configured by the network administrator once and again charged by him if needed.
-Mostly it is used where we have only one possible route to the destination.
-For example, if our laptop is connected to one LAN only for the internet, there will be a single static route that forwards all packets to the internet router.
+Mainly it is used where we have only one possible route to the destination.

 Dynamic Routing protocols –